frenetic-lang/frenetic/guide/04-OxMonitor.md

 #### Building and Testing Your Monitor

-You should first test that the your monitor preserves the features of the firewall and repeater.
+You should first test that your monitor preserves the features of the firewall and repeater.
 To do so, you'll run the same tests you in the previous chapter.
-You will also test the monitor by checking that traffic to and from port 80 increments the counter (and that other traffic does not).
+You should next test  the monitor by checking that traffic to and from port 80 increments the counter (and that other traffic does not).

 - Build and launch the controller: